Germany's Mertesacker happy being water boy if it helps

 "When I told him last night, he said 'Alles klar' coach, I'm here to help the team any way I can'," Loew said.
 "It was incredibly professional.
 He's extremely important to the team."

-Mertesacker, who has 102 caps, was a bulwark of Loew's defence in their first four matches in which unbeaten Germany gave up only two goals, winning three and drawing one.
+Mertesacker, who has 102 caps, was a bulwark of Loew's defense in their first four matches in which unbeaten Germany gave up only two goals, winning three and drawing one.

 "On the pitch you can feel how strong our team spirit is, even if I got to see that from a different perspective today," Mertesacker said.